October brings losses for short sellers in U.S. opioid-related shares

-NEW YORK, Oct 21 (Reuters) - October has been a rough month for short sellers betting against companies at the heart of the opioid crisis, although those traders still have paper profits of almost $600 million for the year, according to data from financial analytics firm S3 Partners.
+NEW YORK (Reuters) - October has been a rough month for short sellers betting against companies at the heart of the opioid crisis, although those traders still have paper profits of almost $600 million for the year, according to data from financial analytics firm S3 Partners.

 The data from S3 analyzed changes in short interest and profits related to shares of eight companies named in U.S. opioid litigation.
 In October, short sellers registered $324 million in mark-to-market losses from those shares.
 But for the year, they have still gained $593 million in mark-to-market profits.